Knoficooki/Josi_web/README.md

 # Josi_web
-A websitesystem for info-class.
+A website-system for info-class.
 ## Web
 ### Important
-This system was developed on and for a 1920x1080 Display and a in-browser size of 1920x937, with other sizes there can be some problems with the positions of some elements, and the newest version of Firefox(Version 107.0.1 (64-Bit)).
+This system was developed on and for a 1920x1080 Display and an in-browser size of 1920x937, with other sizes there can be some problems with the positions of some elements, and the newest version of Firefox(Version 107.0.1 (64-Bit)).
 ### Utilization
 At first open the index.html in a browser like Firefox, Opera GX or Microsoft Edge.